Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Performance Evaluation of HVLS for Analog and Digital Applications

-The proposed circuit serves as a high-speed level shifter capable of translating signal amplitudes from a lower voltage domain ($V_{DDL}$) to a higher voltage domain ($V_{DDH}$).
+In digital interfaces, the proposed circuit serves as a high-speed level shifter that translates signal amplitudes from a lower-voltage domain logic ($V_{DDL}$) to a higher-voltage domain ($V_{DDH}$).
 To evaluate its performance, extensive process corner simulations were conducted.
-Assuming a constant voltage supply equal to the nominal voltage (0.9~V), Fig.~\ref{fig_ls_corner_fin} illustrates the maximum operating frequency of the proposed HVLS under different process corners—best (FF, $-40^{\circ}\mathrm{C}$), worst (SS, $85^{\circ}\mathrm{C}$), and Normal (TT, $27^{\circ}\mathrm{C}$)—as input voltage $V_{DDL}$ is varied.
-These simulations were performed to isolate the supply sensitivity of the HVLS, independent of any preceding circuit stage.
-The results demonstrate that the proposed design maintains reliable operation up to 3.5~GHz at 0.8V at The Best condition, three times exceeding the performance of previously reported level shifters discussed in Section~\ref{sec_litrev}.
-The \emph{Pass} region highlighted in Fig.~\ref{fig_ls_corner_fin} denotes the frequency range over which the circuit achieves correct functionality.
-Since the proposed high-voltage level shifter (HVLS) integrates both a current-source stage and a positive-feedback network within its architecture, it exhibits maximum operating frequency when the input swing is in the low-voltage range of 0.4–0.5 V. In this region, transistors N1-N4 remain in strong saturation throughout the entire period during which the input signal is high.
-As the input voltage range increases, however, the duration for which N1-N4 stay in strong saturation decreases, and these devices enter the triode region after the output transition is completed.
-Consequently, the overall maximum operating speed of the circuit is reduced.
+Assuming a constant voltage supply ($V_{DDH}$) equal to the nominal voltage (0.9~V), \Cref{fig_ls_corner_fin} illustrates the maximum operating frequency of the proposed HVLS under different process corners—best (FF, $-40^{\circ}\mathrm{C}$), worst (SS, $85^{\circ}\mathrm{C}$), and Normal (TT, $27^{\circ}\mathrm{C}$)—as input voltage $V_{DDL}$ is varied, mimicking voltage-domain translation.
+These simulations were performed to isolate the \ac{HVLS}'s supply sensitivity, independent of any preceding circuit stage.
+The results demonstrate that the proposed design maintains reliable operation up to 3.5~GHz at 0.8~V under the best-case corner (FF, $-40^{\circ}\mathrm{C}$), exceeding the operating frequency of previously reported level shifters discussed in Section~\ref{sec_litrev} by more than a factor of three.
+The \emph{Pass} region highlighted in \Cref{fig_ls_corner_fin} denotes the frequency range over which the circuit achieves correct functionality.

+Since the proposed \ac{HVLS} integrates both a current-source stage and a positive-feedback network within its architecture, it exhibits maximum operating frequency when the input swing is in the low-voltage range of 0.4–0.5 V. In this region, transistors N1-N4 remain in strong saturation throughout the entire period when the input signal is high.
+As the input voltage range increases, however, the duration for which N1-N4 stay in saturation decreases, and these devices enter the triode region after the output transition is completed.
+Consequently, the circuit's overall maximum operating speed is reduced.